pmdevita/nextcord-ormar/Readme.md

 Nextcord-Ormar is a library to help integrate the async Django-inspired ORM [Ormar](https://github.com/collerek/ormar) with a [Nextcord](https://github.com/nextcord/nextcord/) bot.
-It's designed to compliment the modular Cog system of Nextcord.
+It's designed to compliment the modular cog system of Nextcord.
 It also comes with NXAlembic, a preconfigured version of [Alembic](https://github.com/sqlalchemy/alembic) to help with creating and applying database migrations.

 Nextcord-Ormar is still in active development, there may be breaking changes as the library is polished up.
 If you have